ubccr/ccrdocs/pages/getting-started.md

 - Can the software be used non-interactively?
 That is, can it be controlled from a file prepared prior to its execution rather than through the graphical interface?
 - Can it run on the Linux operating system?
 - How much memory, time, computing power, accelerators, storage, network bandwidth and so forth --- are required by a typical job?
 Rough estimates are fine.
 - How frequently will you need to run this type of job?
-You may know the answer to these questions or not.
-If you do not, our technical support team is there to help you find the answers.
-Then they will be able to direct you to the most appropriate resources for your needs.
+You may not know the answer to all of these questions.
+Please provide as much detail as you can and our technical support team will help you determine the most appropriate resources for your needs.

 ## Application Software Available on the CCR Clusters

 There are many scientific, engineering, bioinformatics, and visualization software applications already installed on the clusters.
 You are welcome to install software for your own use in your home or project directories, if it doesn't require elevated privileges.
 Nearly all software can be installed in a non-standard location (thus not requiring admin privileges) and we offer compilers and scientific libraries as software modules to help in building software.
 We can often provide guidance to users via help tickets so if you have questions or run into trouble installing your own software, let us know!
 If your software has prerequisites not already installed on our systems, submit a help ticket to request the installation of these software packages.
 If it is possible, we will install them for you.
-More information about available software and how to install your own can be [found here](software/about.md)
+More information about available software and how to install your own can be [found here](../software/about)